A celebration of Prince Philip, Duke of Edinburgh, as he retires from public duties

-The Duke of Edinburgh married HRH Queen Elizabeth in 1947, some five years before she became the British monarch.
+‘In the first years of The Queen’s reign, the level of adulation you wouldn’t believe it… It could have been corroding.
+It would have been very easy to play to the gallery, but I took a conscious decision not to do that.
+Safer not to be too popular.
+You can’t fall too far.’

-And he has been an ever-present in the public eye ever since, whether by the Queen’s side or carrying out duties on his own.
+He may not have always been appreciated, but his achievements will speak for him for many years to come.

-To celebrate his contribution to public life, we’ve collected some of Prince Philip’s most memorable appearances in Country Life over the years.
+To celebrate his contribution to public life, we’ve collected some of Prince Philip’s most memorable pictures over the years.

 Coronation